Las Vegas in the 1950s: 1956–57

-The New Frontier Hotel was the venue of Elvis Presley's first shows in Las Vegas from 23 April 1956.
-The 12-story tall Fremont Hotel and Casino located on 200 Fremont Street opened on 18 May 1956 and was then the tallest building in downtown Las Vegas for several years.
+The New Frontier Hotel was the venue of Elvis Presley's first shows in Las Vegas starting from April 23, 1956.
+The 12-story tall Fremont Hotel and Casino located on 200 Fremont Street opened on May 18, 1956 and was the tallest building in downtown Las Vegas for several years.
 It was designed by architect Wayne McAllister, and at the time of its opening it had 155 rooms, cost $6 million to open and was owned by Ed Levinson and Lou Lurie.
 In 1959 Wayne Newton made his start in Las Vegas at the Fremont at its Carnival Lounge.
-The Thunderbirds, an aerial demonstration squadron was established at the Nellis Air Force Base on 1 June 1956.
-The Silver Palace, a double storied building was opened on 8 June 1956.
-The Hacienda was opened in June, 1956.
+The Thunderbirds, an aerial demonstration squadron was established at the Nellis Air Force Base on June 1, 1956.
+The Silver Palace, a double storied building was opened on June 8, 1956.
+The Hacienda opened in that same month.

-The "Minsky's Follies", a debut show of the Showgirls opened at the Desert Inn on 10 January 1957.
-The Tropicana opened on 3 April 1957 at the Tropicana – Las Vegas Boulevard intersection.
+The "Minsky's Follies", a debut show of the Showgirls opened at the Desert Inn on January 10, 1957.
+The Tropicana opened on April 3, 1957 at the Tropicana – Las Vegas Boulevard intersection.
 In 1955, Ben Jaffe, an executive of the Fontainebleau Miami Beach, came to Las Vegas and bought a 40-acre parcel at the corner of Las Vegas Boulevard and Bond Road (now Tropicana Avenue).
 Jaffe aimed to build the finest hotel in Las Vegas, featuring a Cuban ambience, with four room themes for guests to choose from: French Provincial, Far East, Italian Renaissance, and Drexel.
 Construction ran over schedule and over budget, due in part to competition for labor with the under-construction Stardust down the road.
 Jaffe had to sell his interest in the Fontainebleau to complete the project, which finally opened in April 1957.
 Jaffe first leased the property to his associate, Phil Kastel.
 The Gaming Control Board raised suspicions over Kastel's links to organized crime, which were confirmed in May when a note bearing a Tropicana earnings figure was found in the possession of mobster Frank Costello.
 Jaffe next turned to J. Kell Housells, owner of the Las Vegas Club.
 By 1959, Housells bought out Jaffe's interest, gaining a majority share in the Tropicana.

-On 10 September 1957, the University of Nevada, Las Vegas, (UNLV) was first established, initially as a branch of the University of Nevada, Reno and becoming independent in 1969.
-Irwin Molasky, Nathan Adelson, Moe Dalitz, and Allard Roen built Sunrise Hospital in the 1950s financed in part by US$1,000,000 loaned to them by Jimmy Hoffa from the Teamsters pension fund; Nathan's son, Merv Adelson served as the hospital's first president after it opened in 1958.
+On September 10, 1957, the University of Nevada, Las Vegas, (UNLV) was first established, initially as a branch of the University of Nevada, Reno and becoming independent in 1969.
+Irwin Molasky, Nathan Adelson, Moe Dalitz, and Allard Roen built Sunrise Hospital in mid-December 1958, financed in part by $1,000,000 (equivalent to about $12,000,000 in 2025) loaned to them by Jimmy Hoffa from the Teamsters pension fund; Nathan's son, Merv Adelson served as the hospital's first president after it opened in 1958.